All Episodes

 Exactly.

-That's that's all that means.
+That's all that means.

-It's like, oh God, please don't.
+It's like, oh, God, please don't.

-Exactly, it's more state advanced in their lives.
+It's more state interference in their lives.

-Like, that's just you just don't understand why everyone hates you.
+You just don't understand why everyone hates you.

-And some of these I think are the best bits.
+And some of these, I think, are the best bits.

 I thought we'd moved on from that.